 - A journal design that renders well on screens and is highly legible and robust across a range of electronic devices.

-- Put in a list and explanation of the medical abbreviations at the start of articles, so users can quickly look‑up and find out what the cryptic medical abbreviations are used throughout an article.
+- Put in a list and explanation of the medical abbreviations at the start of articles, so users can quickly look‑up and find out what they mean.
 This increased the users’ chances of comprehending the content.

 Details